Horse-Lips/Approximate_Graph_Compression/timelog.md

 * *0.5 Hours* Meeting with supervisor
 * *1.5 Hours* Read papers briefly on greedy independent set and Dijkstra's shortest path tree algorithm
 * * 2.5 Hours* Worked on dissertation implementation descriptions, considered issues that may arise in current implementation (see issues)

+### 14/12/2021
+* *2 Hours* Wrote status report and submitted to moode and project supervisor
+* *1 Hour* Created new graph and tested compression on personal machine, took too long to terminate :(
+* *1 Hour* Read details of greedy maximum independent set approximation algorithm
+* *2 Hours* Implemented approx algorithm for maximum independent set of non-terminals